Registered Nurse

 Pay

-Pay for registered nurses varies depending on experience, duties and responsibilities.
+Pay for registered nurses varies depending on their qualification, experience, duties and responsibilities.

 - PAYE.net.nz website - use this calculator to convert pay and salary information